cb-cities/sierra-charlie/README.md

 echo "ulimit -n 65536" >>~/.bash_profile
 ```

+This may require you to restart your computer.

 ### Building the project

 The same `npm` tool is also used to build the project, and to simplify other project-related tasks.